mattstein/dekindler/README.md

 1. Check out this project.
 2. Run `composer install` to install dependencies.
-3. Run `chmod +x dekindle` so you can execute commands.
+3. Run `chmod +x dekindler` so you can execute commands.

 ## Usage